Camilo-Suarez98/camilo-suarez98.github.io/README.md

 This project was developed using Next.js for and TailwindCSS.

-Here is the project deplyed in Vercel: https://camilo-suarez98-github-io.vercel.app/
+Here is the project deployed in Vercel: https://camilo-suarez98-github-io.vercel.app/

 ## Characteristics of the project:
 - Light/Dark mode